What is an IEP?

 - Students ages 3-21 years of age can qualify for an IEP and receive special education services

-- The IEP and everything within the document is considered confidential and should not be shared outside of the educators and service providers for the student
+- The IEP and everything within the document is considered confidential and should not be shared with people outside of the student’s IEP team